 Why You Might Want to Buy a Mulching Mower

-The reader's confusion is understandable, though.
-Usually, when we hear the term, "mulching," we think of spreading mulch around with a shovel.
-Mulch is a multi-functional material, perhaps most valued for its ability to suppress weed growth.
+Mulching mowers are useful machines in caring for the lawn, but their purpose is not to provide "mulch" in the conventional sense.
+Usually, when we hear talk of "mulching," we think of spreading mulch around with a shovel to suppress weed growth in a planting bed.
+Mulch is a multi-functional material, valued not only for its use in weed control, but also for its ability to conserve moisture in the soil.
 Tree bark is commonly used for this purpose.

-But "mulching mowers" give the term a new twist.
+But mulching mowers give the term a new twist.
 "Mulching" in this case is a bit of a misnomer.
-These machines do not make mulch; if anything, the product they leave behind is more of a compost or a fertilizer.
+These machines do not make mulch; if anything, the product they leave behind is more of a compost.
 This source of organic matter breaks down and supplies your grass with nutrients.

 The alternative to a mulching mower is a lawn mower that comes with a bag attachment to collect grass clippings.
 If you opt for the latter, you should deposit the clippings into a compost pile, so as to acquire free compost for the garden and avoid wasting community landfill space.

 The grass clippings left behind by a mulching mower essentially function as a lawn fertilizer, as if you were applying compost to the lawn.
 For this reason, it makes more sense for most urban and suburban homeowners to use a mulching mower, rather than bagging their grass clippings and dumping them in the compost pile.
+Essentially, mulching mowers eliminate the "middle-man," namely, the compost pile, instead providing you with compost directly.
+This means less work for you.

-Mulching mowers are designed so as to leave behind finely shredded grass clippings.
-Such clippings can be left on the lawn with impunity.
 By contrast, because lawn mowers without mulching capabilities produce clippings that are bulkier and readily mat together, their clippings need to be removed from the lawn, so that the grass does not suffocate under them.
-This is the reason why people using neither a mulching mower nor a machine with a bag attachment have to rake up their lawn clippings.
+This is the reason why people using neither a mulching mower nor a machine with a bag attachment (meaning that the clippings simply blow out of the chute and onto the lawn) have to rake up their lawn clippings.